-The Internal Control Function is organized at two levels: at the Group level and at the Regions level.
+The Internal Control Function is organized at two levels: Group and Regions.

 The Internal Control Function's objective is to ensure that the processes designed to limit potential misstatements in financial statements, errors and fraud, are properly executed in compliance with rules, procedures and instructions.